-Once a student decides to include a skill in their project, they work with our learning Experts to scaffold learning resources and to create a plan to complete the project and master the skill.
+When a student works on a project, they mark what academic standards or Skills they’re learning in their project plan.
+Once a student decides to include a Skill in their project, they work with our Learning Experts to scaffold learning resources and create a project plan to complete their work.

-We call these mastery levels “Stars“.
-Students need an average of 2.5 stars per subject to graduate.
+We call these mastery levels on the scale, “Stars”.
+Students need an average of 2.5 stars per skill to graduate.

-Students progress academically at Sora by completing all these Skills.
-As shown above, we broke each required high school subject into bite-sized skills.
-We have over 250 skills at Sora that are required to graduate.
+Students progress academically at Sora by completing all Skills.
+We have over 272 skills at Sora to complete for graduation requirements.

 Sora has one graduation certificate, the diploma, which carries with it the school’s recommendation to college.
 The program of study leading to graduation requires a minimum of 22 units taken while at the high school.